orwir/processor/README.md

 }
 ```

-Other examples of usages you can find in the examples module and unit-tests.
+Other examples of usages you can find in the [examples](https://github.com/deadly-cat/processor/tree/master/examples/src/main/java/ingvar/android/processor/examples) module and unit-tests for modules.